spimta/Lin-BDM-Final/README.md

 * BDM_Final.py: Final working code, time optimized, should be work on the server and get the result <2 min.

+* sampling.py: this python script sampling the data for testing (for notebook usage, mainly for developing the analysis procedure).

+* result data folder:
+.csv files contains the final data results.

-* result folder:
+* result visualization folder:
-.png files contains the final result visualization.
+.png files contains the final data visualization.